flythereddflagg/ait_exp/README.md

 When you are ready to commit and push changes run the following commands in git bash:

-navagate to the root directory then:
+navigate to the root directory then:

 > git add .
 > git commit -m "Type a message here very briefly explaining what you changed (i.e. 2 sentences or less"